 The job density of an area is the number of jobs per head, of resident population, aged 16 to 64.
 In 2013, the highest jobs density in Great Britain was the City of London, at 81.79 and the lowest was East Renfrewshire, at 0.40.
 Westminster (4.35), Camden (2.15) and Islington (1.36), all in London, were the next highest jobs densities.
 The highest jobs density outside London was Watford, at 1.32.
 After East Renfrewshire, the lowest jobs densities were Lewisham, at 0.41, followed by Barking and Dagenham, at 0.44 and East Dunbartonshire, Waltham Forest, Redbridge and Haringey, all at 0.45.

-13. Where to find more information about labour market statistics
+13. Where to find more information about labour market statistics regional and local area statistics are also available at NOMIS®

 Other regularly published labour market releases